SteveProkovas/4-DOF-Robotic-Arm/README.md

 * `/docs` — this README, safety report template, upgrade roadmap

 **License**
-Use a permissive license for educational & portfolio use (e.g., MIT).
-Add `LICENSE` file.
+Use a permissive license for educational & portfolio use.

 **Status & Contact**
-Prepared by: `[Steve Stavros Prokovas / Hellenic Open University Laboratory of Mobile and Diffuse Computing, Quality and Surrounding Intelligence
+Prepared by:
-]`
+`[Steve Stavros Prokovas / Hellenic Open University Laboratory of Mobile and Diffuse Computing, Quality and Surrounding Intelligence]`
 Version: v1.0 — Educational Prototype Release.